nliulab/HRnV-Calc/README.md

 #### Sampling Rate

 For ECG inputs, users need to specify the sampling rate of the signal.
 There are two predetermined sampling rates to choose: `125Hz` or `250Hz`.
 If the signal is sampled using other rates, users may choose the `Others` option and type in the sampling rate.
+The example ECG data we used here has a sampling rate of `128`.

 For RRI inputs, this section will not be available, as the sampling rate does not affect the analysis on RRI.
 HRnV-Calc will assign one of the default rates to the input.